Edyta Śliwińska: Personal life

-Śliwińska's husband and professional partner in dance competitions is Alec Mazo, who also participated in Dancing with the Stars, winning with Kelly Monaco.
+Śliwińska's husband and professional partner in dance competitions is Alec Mazo, who also participated in Dancing with the Stars, winning with Kelly Monaco in season one.
 They have danced together for over 6 years and have performed together multiple times for Dancing with the Stars results shows in pair numbers.
 They married on September 1, 2007.
-The couple welcomed their son, Michael Alexander Mazo, on January 4, 2014.
-On June 18, 2017 she gave birth to their second child, a daughter Leia Josephine.
+They have two children; she gave birth to their son, Michael Alexander Mazo, on January 4, 2014.
+On June 18, 2017, she gave birth to their second child, a daughter named Leia Josephine.